katrinafyi/aslp-web/README.md

 ```
 This will checkout and build all registered versions of the aslp-web interface.
 The site will be generated in ./out.
+Deployment is done by GitHub actions using this same script.

 Be aware that this will require some gigabytes of disk space as multiple
 versions of Nix's OCaml toolchain will be downloaded.